cockroachdb/docs/src/current/cockroachcloud/connect-to-your-cluster.md

 1. Select the **Connection string** tab.
 1. If the CA certificate for the cluster is not downloaded locally, copy the command to download it.
 In your terminal, run the command.
 1. Copy the connection string, which begins with `postgresql://`.
-This will be used to connect your application to CockroachDB {{ site.data.products.dedicated }}.
+This will be used to connect your application to CockroachDB {{ site.data.products.standard }}.
 1. Add your copied connection string to your application code.
-For information about connecting to CockroachDB {{ site.data.products.serverless }} with a [supported client](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/third-party-database-tools), see [Connect to a CockroachDB Cluster](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/connect-to-the-database).
+For information about connecting to CockroachDB {{ site.data.products.standard }} with a [supported client](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/third-party-database-tools), see [Connect to a CockroachDB Cluster](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/connect-to-the-database).
 1. Click **Close**.

 {% include cockroachcloud/postgresql-special-characters.md %}